+Jharkhand Mob Lynching: 11 arrested; two police officers suspended

 Jharkhand Mob Lynching: Five arrested; 2 police officers suspended

-Ranchi, June 24: Five accused have been arrested in the alleged mob lynching case where a young man was beaten to death by the locals in Saraikela, Jharkhand, reports said on Monday.
+Ranchi, June 24: Eleven people were arrested on Monday in the alleged mob lynching case where a young man was beaten to death by the locals in Saraikela, Jharkhand.
 He was beaten up mercilessly for over 18 hours before being handed over to the police.
 He succumbed to his injuries at a local hospital on June 22.

-Those arrested are main accused Prakash Mandal aka Pappu, Bhimshen Mandal, Premchand Mandal, Kamal Mehto and Sonoma Pradhan.

 Several videos of the Jharkhand mob lynching have gone viral where a man is seen hitting Tabrez Ansari with a wooden stick as the latter begs him to let him go.